Fanon Pokedex / Regigigas

 and enslaved their Gods, turning them into fearsome weapons.
 Then Man declared war on all Pokemon, to secure their place as the rulers of the world once and for all.
 The ensuing bloodshed was called the Great Pokemon War in Arceusist texts.
 It is said that the carnage raged on for hundreds of years, taking countless lives.
 The war did not end without the intervention of The Original One itself.
 It was then the legendary Pact of Arceus was created.
 Where Humans were to respect and care for Pokemon, and in exchange Pokemon would always be there to help and fight for mankind.
 After the war was over, Regigigas went into seclusion, ashamed that its children were used to commit such horrible atrocities.
 The Regis themselves, were said to have followed their father.
 Though some versions have it that the Lesser Regis were sealed away by humans who wanted to forget the terrible things they did in the war.

 Out of the two interpretations, the latter version of the myth is the most predominant; with Coronet Arceusism being the more mainstream denomination in general.
-In the past, both denominations held more or less equal numbers of followers and political power.
-Though, until very recently, Gigantic Arceusism mostly fell to the way side.
-Almost all remaining Gigantic Arceusists congregate around northern Sinnoh, particularly in Snowpoint City.
+While in the past, both denominations held more or less equal numbers of followers and political power, until very recently Gigant Arceusism had mostly fell to the way side.
+Almost all remaining Gigant Arceusists congregate around northern Sinnoh, particularly in Snowpoint City, and the vast majority of Arceusists are Coronet.

 Outside Arceusist mythology, Regigigas is non-existent.
 Even in Hoennese mythology, which features the Regis heavily, mentions nothing about a 4th Regi or a being that lords over them.
 It insists that the Regis are entirely human created constructs, made with a combination of magic and alchemy, created for the mythical King Hoenn in his conquest to unite the known world under his banner.
 Many think that King Hoenn is actually a stand in for Regigigas and that Hoenn’s bloody conquest was actually the Pokemon/Human war spoken of in Sinnohan and Unovan myth.
 Nonetheless, Regigigas’ discovery sparked renewed interest in Ancient Hoennese civilization and mythology along with an upsurge in Gigant Arceusism.